jamessnee/YetAnotherSpotifyNotifier/README.md

 == Spotify Notifier ==

-A small program that will sit in the background and send notifications when the current track changes.
+A small program that sits in the background and sends notifications when the current track changes.
+These include the artist, track and album artwork (as downloaded from Spotify).

 mdbus2 used to initially investigate the Spofify dbus interface.
 D-Feet to further test it.